outsourceappz/wp-pluginator-lite/README.md

 Now try running `wp-pluginator-lite help`

+## Plugin boilerplate generator

+    wp-pluginator-lite make:plugin

+  You will be asked a series of questions regarding plugin generation and plugin folder will be created on the current working folder.

   ** Note: `This lite version provides a basic plugin boilerplate generation functionality without the ORM and database migrations`